zprintln/pyre/README.md

 ## Justice-Centered Vision Statement

 The Pyre Alert System is committed to equitable, life-saving communication during wildfire emergencies.
 By providing evacuation alerts to traditionally underserved groups, Pyre promotes safety and resilience for all community members, prioritizing the needs of elderly, low-income, and rural populations.
-Estimated costs are $7-$10 making it accessible for the target population.
+Estimated costs are $7-$10, to enable accessibility for the target population.

 ## Community Engagement Plan